andi611/Character-Based-Language-Model/Readme.md

 ### Compile SRILM from binary
 - The following instructions are for a **Ubuntu 64 bit** machine.
 - <img src=https://github.com/andi611/Character-Based-Language-Model/blob/master/image/lscpu.png width="506" height="426">
-- Use the SRILM source code provided, or download it [here](http://speech.ee.ntu.edu.tw/homework/DSP_HW3/srilm-1.5.10.tar.gz).
+- Use the SRILM source code provided in this repo, or download it [here](http://speech.ee.ntu.edu.tw/homework/DSP_HW3/srilm-1.5.10.tar.gz).
 - Untar the source code package: `$ tar zxvf srilm-1.5.10.tar.gz`
-- **The resulting `srilm-1.5.10/` directory should be under the same directory as `src`**.
 - Enter the resulting SRILM directory: `$ cd srilm-1.5.10/`
 - Get the absolute path to the `srilm-1.5.10/` directory: `$ pwd`
 - Modify `srilm-1.5.10/Makefile` and change the SRILM variable to the absolute path of `srilm-1.5.10/`, and change the MACHINE_TYPE variable to match the 64-bit Ubuntu architecture: